 Laska operates a Catch, Neuter, Vaccinate and Release programme to help reduce the city’s stray dog population, releasing the dogs back on the streets under a Guardian Scheme.
 This means all released dogs are cared for by volunteers – they receive food, water, vaccinations and flea and worm treatments to ensure they remain healthy and safe whilst they live out their natural lives on the city’s streets.
 Only carefully selected, suitable dogs are entered into this scheme and only when they have fully recovered from their ordeal, have been vaccinated and sterilised.

 They have 100 volunteers who are appointed as ‘dog guardians’ in the city.
 10 of the volunteers supervise one district each.
 Each supervisor has about 10 volunteers who work with them in their district which ensures the entire city is covered.

 150 to 200 dogs are cared for on the streets by ‘guardians’.

 Each of the ten districts cares for 10 to 40 dogs with the average being 15 to 20 dogs.

 The Laska team go above and beyond the call of duty to help abandoned animals in their city.
 Their shelter, built using discarded building materials and unwanted furniture proves that.
-Every day, Dana and her dedicated team spend hours rescuing sick, injured and abused animals, often using plenty of patience and compassion to catch those that are frightened.
+Every day, the dedicated Laska team spend hours rescuing sick, injured and abused animals, often using plenty of patience and compassion to catch those that are frightened.